 - Japan remains a major trade partner for the EU and Europe is a very important market for Japan.
 Japan is also a major investor in the EU.

-- Imports from Japan to the EU are dominated by machinery and transport equipment and chemical products.
+- Imports from Japan to the EU are dominated by machinery, electrical machinery, motor vehicles, optical and medical instruments, and chemicals.

-- EU exports to Japan are dominated by machinery and transport equipment, chemical products and agricultural products.
+- EU exports to Japan are dominated by motor vehicles, machinery, pharmaceuticals, optical and medical instruments, and electrical machinery.

 EU-Japan "trade in goods" statistics